therootcompany/libauth.js/README.md

   - challenge   - send a secret to the user (via email or phone) and ask them to enter it, or click a link a.k.a.
-Magic Link, Verification Code, etc
+Magic Link, Password Reset, Verification Code, etc
                 Uses: req.body
                 Sends: Set-Cookie (refresh_token), id_token